-The Fort Portal Crater Field is the smallest among those in Western Uganda but there is a jewel among them and that is Lake Kyaninga and if you have a few dollars to spare there is the exclusive up-market Kyaninga Lodge – log cabin structures on a ridge overlooking the Lake Kyaninga Crater Lake and a breathtaking view of the Rwenzori Mountains of the Moon.
-Simply a delightful and peaceful place with plenty of hikes of the nearby area.
+The Fort Portal Crater Field is the smallest among those in Western Uganda but there is a jewel among them, and that is Lake Kyaninga and if you have a few dollars to spare there is the exclusive up-market Kyaninga Lodge is a log cabin structure on a ridge overlooking the Lake Kyaninga Crater Lake and a breathtaking view of the Rwenzori Mountains of the Moon.
+It is a delightful and peaceful place with plenty of hikes in the nearby area.

 The Crater Lakes in this field of them have become more known and popular with as Lodges came to the area such as Kyaninga Lodge.
 Hiking and Biking organized by lodges have gotten the word out regarding the beauty and range of activities that can be done here.

-The Explosion Crater Lakes and Explosion Craters in Uganda are places to put on your must-do list for your visit to Uganda – the beauty of these crater lakes are not something to be missed in Uganda – they are a delight to behold, great scenery but also give great swimming, boating, and some fishing opportunities…enjoy Uganda – the Pearl of Africa.
+The Explosion Crater Lakes and Explosion Craters in Uganda are places that should be on your must-do list during your visit to Uganda.
+The beauty of these crater lakes are not something to be missed – they are a delight to behold, magnificent scenery but also give great swimming, boating, and some fishing opportunities…enjoy Uganda – the Pearl of Africa.

-Contact us if you like to include Uganda’s Crater Lakes in your Safari with us.
+Contact us if you like to include Uganda’s Explosion Crater Lakes in your Safari with us.